neuroglia-io/a2a-net/README.md

 ### 📡 Client

+- **`a2a-net.Client.Abstractions`**
+  Contains core interfaces and contracts for implementing A2A clients.

 - **`a2a-net.Client`**
-  Provides the default implementation of an A2A client for sending tasks and interacting with agents via JSON-RPC.
+  Includes client-side functionality for A2A agent discovery and metadata resolution.

-- **`a2a-net.Client.Transport.WebSocket`**
+- **`a2a-net.Client.Http`**
-  Implements the WebSocket transport for `a2a-net.Client`.
+  Implements the HTTP transport for `IA2AProtocolClient` Allows establishing persistent agent-to-agent communication over HTTP connections.

+- **`a2a-net.Client.WebSocket`**
-  Allows establishing persistent agent-to-agent communication over WebSocket connections.
+  Implements the WebSocket transport for `IA2AProtocolClient` Allows establishing persistent agent-to-agent communication over WebSocket connections.

 ---